doozan/NookTouchPatches/README.md

 Try it out
 ----------

-You can now edit the ModUtils.java files in eclipse, as well as the smali files in build\smali\1.1.5.
+You can now edit the ModUtils.java files in eclipse, as well as the smali files in build\smali\<version>.
 When you're ready to try out your patches, click the run button.
 The jars will automatically be built and copied to you nook and android will be restarted to use the new packages.